apache/couchdb-documentation/src/couchapp/views/joins.rst

     }

-The comments themselves are stored in separate documents, which also have a type property (this time with the value “comment”), and in addition feature a post property containing the ID of the post document they belong to:
+The comments themselves are stored in separate documents, which also have a type property (this time with the value “comment”), and additionally feature a post property containing the ID of the post document they belong to:

 .. code-block:: javascript